Our Commitment to Excellent Fisheries

 Our founders had their hands full with their own businesses and families.
 The easy course would have been to disband once the biologists were on the job and the hatchery fight was won.
 Instead, they decided to continue working to improve the lake and its fishing.

 The members of the Vermilion Lake Association continue that important work today.
 Sometimes the fisheries effort is direct support for and advice to the Tower DNR team.
 Sometimes it carries a different name, like rough fish removal, cormorant management, water quality protection, or even aquatic invasive species prevention — the VLA’s other priority program.

 For More Information or to Volunteer

 For more information about the VLA’s fisheries improvement work or to give us a hand as a volunteer, please contact Board Member Terry Grosshauser.

 Your Financial Support or In-Kind Donation Can Make a Difference

-If you or your organization would consider a financial gift to the VLA walleye fingerling stocking fund or an in-kind donation of products or services, please contact Board Member Terry Grosshauser or any other board member for a confidential discussion.
+If you or your organization would consider a financial gift supporting our fisheries work or an in-kind donation of products or services, please contact Board Member Terry Grosshauser or any other board member for a confidential discussion.